Mia Wasikowska: 2017–present: Independent films

 In May 2015, Wasikowska joined the cast of Cédric Jimenez's historical thriller The Man with the Iron Heart, based on the novel HHhH.
 She starred alongside Jason Clarke, Rosamund Pike, Jack O'Connell and Jack Reynor.
 Principal photography began 14 September 2015 in Prague and Budapest, and ended on 1 February 2016.
 The film was released in 2017.
 The same year, she starred in Spike Jonze's stage show Changers: A Dance Story, alongside Lakeith Stanfield.
 Featuring dance choreography by Ryan Heffington, the show premiered at an Opening Ceremony fashion week presentation in September 2017 before opening to the public for a four-night run at the La MaMa Experimental Theatre Club.

 In 2018, she appeared in David and Nathan Zellner's black comedy western Damsel, reuniting with her Maps to the Stars co-star Robert Pattinson, and in Nicolas Pesce's psychosexual thriller Piercing, based on Ryū Murakami's 1994 novel of the same name.
 The following year, she starred in Mirrah Foulkes' feature directorial debut Judy and Punch.
 The film had its world premiere at the Sundance Film Festival on 27 January 2019.
-From July to August of 2019, Wasikowska made her theatre debut as Ralph in the Sydney Theatre Company production of Nigel Williams' stage adaptation of William Golding's Lord of the Flies.
+From July to August 2019, Wasikowska made her theatre debut as Ralph in the Sydney Theatre Company production of Nigel Williams' stage adaptation of William Golding's Lord of the Flies.
 She next appeared in Roger Michell's drama Blackbird, alongside Susan Sarandon and Kate Winslet.
 It had its world premiere at the Toronto International Film Festival on 6 September 2019.

 Wasikowska's sole release of 2020 was Netflix's The Devil All the Time, an adaptation of the novel of the same name by Donald Ray Pollock directed by Antonio Campos.
 She was part of an ensemble cast formed by Tom Holland, Bill Skarsgård, Riley Keough, Sebastian Stan and previous collaborators Clarke and Pattinson, among others names.
 In 2021, she starred in Mia Hansen-Løve's Bergman Island, alongside Vicky Krieps, Tim Roth and Anders Danielsen Lie.
 The film had its world premiere at the Cannes Film Festival on 11 July 2021.
 As of 2021, Wasikowska had moved to focus more on directing and filmmaking with a feature film script written and was seeking financiers.
-She starred in Robert Connolly's family drama Blueback, alongside Eric Bana, which had its world premiere at the 2022 Toronto International Film Festival.
-In February 2022, it was announced that Wasikowska would portray an unusual schoolteacher in Jessica Hausner's second English-language film Club Zero.
-Filming began in the United Kingdom and Austria in July.
+In 2022, she starred in Robert Connolly's family drama Blueback, alongside Eric Bana, which had its world premiere at the 2022 Toronto International Film Festival.
+In 2023, she portrayed an unusual schoolteacher in Jessica Hausner's dark comedy thriller film Club Zero.

+In 2026, Mia was executive producer and starred in Australian coming-of-age romantic supernatural horror Leviticus.